Introducing “Year Zero Mini”

 - Empathy / Friendly

 YZM won’t have skills.
 Instead, each player creates a Concept.
 This is worded very similarly to a FATE High Concept.
-There will be many examples given, such as “famous explorer” or “jaded detective”.
+There will be many examples given, such as “Poetic Vogon Slicer” or “Jaded Cockney Private Investigator”.

-- Pride – worded like a FATE aspect – gain a Luck Point when it is acted on.
+- Conviction – what your character strongly believes in – gain a Luck Point when it is acted on.

-- Problem – also worded like a FATE aspect – gain a Luck Point when it lands the PC or party in hot water.
+- Impulse – knee-jerk reaction to certain situations – gain a Luck Point when it lands the PC or party in hot water.

-- Pal – the PC you are closest to.
+- Friend – the PC you are closest to.
 Sacrificing something or putting yourself in harm’s way for them gains a Luck Point.

 - Asset – a single signature item that your PC has which gives a +2D bonus when it is used.
 Most other items will give a +1D bonus.

-Sometimes the GM will tell you that a Condition will be inflicted if you fail the roll.
-If you then suffer a Condition, you must select one and tick the box next to it to show how your PC is hurt in some way.
+Sometimes the GM will tell you that Trauma will be inflicted if you fail the roll.
+If you suffer Trauma, you must tick one of the 4 Trauma boxes to show how your PC is hurt in some way.

-Each box ticked causes a -1D penalty to all dice rolls.
-This is cumulative, so if 3 conditions are ticked, a PC sufers -3D to all dice rolls.
-If all 4 Conditions are ticked and you take another Condition, your PC is Broken (see below).
+When you have 1 or 2 Trauma boxes ticked, you suffer a -1D penalty to all dice rolls.
+When the 3rd and 4th boxes are ticked, you suffer -2D to all dice rolls.
+Once all 4 Trauma boxes are ticked and you take another Trauma, your PC is Broken (see below).

-Your Pride, Problem, and Pal can all be changed during a period of downtime, but any change has to align with the story that has so far been told.
+Your Conviction, Impulse, and Friend can all be changed during a period of downtime, but any change has to align with the story that has so far been told.

 - Don’t roll often – only roll when failure would be interesting, especially since failed dice rolls are tied to advancement.